-What does this mean?
-It is complicated!
-Even more complicated if you don’t know your state’s child custody laws.
-Essentially, until you have signed a custody agreement or a judge made a custody ruling, each parent has the same legal rights when it comes to where a child lives, who the child lives with, and anything regarding the child.
+The meaning of this is complicated if you don’t know your state’s child custody laws.
+Essentially, until you have signed a custody agreement or a judge has made a custody ruling, each parent has the same legal rights when it comes to where a child lives, who the child lives with, and anything regarding the child.

-For some reason, the vast majority of fathers are behaving in a way that is not in their best interest or the best interest of their children.
-Fathers may be giving up equal or shared custody because they’ve heard there is a gender bias, that mothers always win custody.
-They may give up more custody because they’ve been taught that “children need their mother.”
+For some reason, many fathers are behaving in a way that is not in their best interest or the best interest of their children.
+Fathers may be giving up equal or shared custody because they believe there is a gender bias—that mothers always win custody.
+Or they may give up more custody because they’ve been taught that “children need their mother.”

 5 Things Fathers Should Think About if They Want Equal Parenting Time After Divorce

 Document the times when you are not permitted to see your child(ren).
 Bring your notes to court, and then the system will hold her accountable for interfering in your parenting time.